Gromwind/allenar.github.com/source/_posts/2014-11-10-is-it-a-tree-or-is-it-a-bush.markdown

 ![alt text](https://allenar.github.com/images/IMG_028.JPG "Stumped")

-Do I just keep taking chunks out of it with a chainsaw, do I get some sort of chemicals to try and kill it off with perhaps trying and get some sort of digger in?
-At this stage I don't how the answer so I've chosen to do option four.
+Do I just keep taking chunks out of it with a chainsaw, do I get some sort of chemicals to try and kill it off with perhaps try and get some sort of digger in?
+At this stage I don't know the answer so I've chosen to do option four.
 Nothing.

 Does anyone have any experience removing something of this size?
 Can  you get stump grinders this big?